 How can yersiniosis be prevented?

-- Wash hands with soap and water before preparing and eating food and after handling animals.
+- Wash hands with soap and water before preparing and eating food, and after handling animals and raw meat.

 - Prevent cross-contamination in the kitchen.
 Use separate cutting boards for meat and other foods.
 Carefully clean all cutting boards, counter-tops, and utensils with soap and hot water after preparing raw meat.

-- Be sure the pork and pork products that you eat are cooked thoroughly and milk and milk products are pasteurized
+- Be sure pork and pork products are cooked completely before eating, and milk and milk products are pasteurized.

 - Follow instructions for cleaning and preparing the chitterlings.